 The only parts you should replace are the lamp, air filter, and remote control batteries.
-If any other part needs replacing, contact Epson or an authorized EPSON servicer.
+If any other part needs replacing, contact Epson or an authorized Epson servicer.

-Warning: Before cleaning any part of the projector, turn it off and unplug the power cord.
-Never open any cover on the projector, except as specifically explained in this manual.
+WARNING: Before cleaning any part of the projector, turn it off and unplug the power cord.
+Never open any cover on the projector, except the lamp cover.
 Dangerous electrical voltages in the projector can injure you severely.

-Warning: Do not try to service this product yourself, except as specifically explained in this manual.
+WARNING: Do not try to service this product yourself, except as specifically explained in this manual.
 Refer all other servicing to qualified servicers.

-Cleaning the Lens

-Cleaning the Projector Case

-Air Filter and Vent Maintenance

-Projector Lamp Maintenance

-Replacing the Remote Control Batteries
+Cleaning the Lens Cleaning the Projector Case Air Filter and Vent Maintenance Projector Lamp Maintenance Replacing the Remote Control Batteries